About Tony Cárdenas (D-San Fernando Valley)

 Attacking persistent blight in his community, Cárdenas launched district and city-wide efforts to improve the environment.
 Community clean-ups in his district collected more than 56,000 tons of trash and bulky items during his tenure and Cárdenas added more than 100 acres of new park.
 Cárdenas demanded that L.A.’s Department of Water and Power establish its Renewable Energy Portfolio Standard, laying out specific goals and timelines for their use of clean energy.
 And he consistently drafted and supported green energy legislation including his plan to convert the City’s taxi fleet to fuel efficient vehicles.

 After 16 years in public office, Cárdenas has made history, becoming the first Latino elected to represent the San Fernando Valley in our United States Congress.
-He will continue his passionate commitment to the community in this new capacity.
-He currently sits on the House of Representatives Natural Resources and Budget, and Oversight and Government Reform committees.
+He will continue his passionate commitment to the community in Washington.